spyder-ide/spyder/spyder/utils/help/tutorial.rst

   Alternatively, if you want to stay with the current console, you can

-* Use IPython's magic ``%reset`` command or the ``Remove all variables`` menu option which will clear all objects (such as ``i`` in the example above) from the current namespace, and then execute the code from the Editor.
+* First `reset the namespace <reset-namespace-ref_>`_ with IPython's magic ``%reset`` command or the ``Remove all variables`` menu option, which will clear all objects, such as ``i`` in the example above from the current namespace.
+  Then, execute the code from the Editor.

 Recommendation
 --------------

 My recommendation for beginners would be to `Execute in current console`_.

-Once you have completed a piece of code, double check that it executes independently using one of the options explained in `How to double check your code executes correctly "on its own"`_\ .
+Once you have completed a piece of code, double check that it executes independently using one of the options explained `above <check-code-independent-ref_>`_.